AtaraxiaaA/AtaraxiaaA/README.md

 - 👀 I’m interested in coding, programming, books, article writing.
 - 🌱 I’m currently learning programming languages and web development.
 - 💞️ I’m looking to collaborate on internships.
-- 📫 How to reach me: email me.
+- 📫 How to reach me: email me on yasminsultanaemu@gmail.com
+-